Ryder Cup: Shane Lowry undecided on whether LIV members should be eligible for Team Europe in Rome

 - Thomas Pieters among new LIV signings for 2023

-LIV players are currently eligible to qualify for Team Europe in Italy, whereas American players on the Saudi-backed circuit are banned after being suspended by the PGA Tour, with Lowry taking a diplomatic approach when asked whether they should be allowed to feature in the biennial contest.
+LIV players are currently eligible to qualify for Team Europe in Italy via the DP World Tour, whereas American players on the Saudi-backed circuit are suspended by the PGA Tour, with Lowry taking a diplomatic approach when asked whether they should be allowed to feature in the biennial contest.

 "I can't sit here and say whether I think they [LIV Golf members] should or shouldn't [be allowed to feature at the Ryder Cup] because the way it is now, I could be on the team with one or two of them or multiple of them in September," Lowry said ahead of Honda Classic, live on Sky Sports.